galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 shape and size and many other characteristics unique to a bacterial species.
 Because of the encoding information the DNA can be used to identify what kind of bacteria the DNA is from.
-Therefore, within a metagenomic sample, e.g. form soil, gut, or beer, one can specify what kind of species are inside the sample.
+Therefore, within a metagenomic sample, e.g. form soil, gut, or beer, one can identify what kind of species are inside the sample.

 In this tutorial, we will use data generated via the [BeerDEcoded project](https://streetscience.community/projects/beerdecoded/).